Tomtomgo/phearjs/README.md

 This is a problem when you want to scrape such a website or create a static copy of your dynamic site for SEO purposes.
 PhearJS helps you with this, by rendering pages in a headless [PhantomJS](http://phantomjs.org/) browser and returning a JSON containing the rendered page and meta data about the response.

+PhearJS was built and tested on Ubuntu 14.04, but should work on most Linux distributions.
+OSX reportedly works fine as well, though the installation instructions don't apply here.
+Proper installation instructions for OSX are [very welcome](#contributing).

 ## Example

 ### Request